 “as a bickering theatrical pair compelled to play opposite each other in Shakespeare…lacking in vital juices.”

-I must say I do not understand how anyone could not think Grayson and Keel were a perfect pair in Kiss Me Kate.
+I don’t understand how anyone could take issue with Grayson and Keel in Kiss Me Kate.
 I found their banter totally impassioned and believable.
-What’s more, I thought their pairing even more perfect because you believe the more tender scenes between them too.
-The relationship between Lilli and Fred constantly cycles between love and hate in the film, and I found the amicable scenes just as believable as the bitter ones.
-Watch as they reminisce about their marriage before singing “Wunderbar.”
-You completely believe that Lilli and Fred were once married and in love, even though they were arguing just minutes before.
-I could go on and on about how much I enjoy Kathryn Grayson and Howard Keel in Kiss Me Kate, but this post is already long and I want to touch on a few other standouts from the film!
+What’s more, I thought their pairing even more perfect because you believe the more tender scenes between them as well.
+The relationship between Lilli and Fred constantly cycles between love and hate in the film, and the amicable scenes are just as believable as the bitter ones.
+Watch as Lilli and Fred reminisce about their marriage before singing “Wunderbar.”
+We completely believe that Lilli and Fred were once married and in love, even though they were arguing just minutes before.

 The Incomparable Bob Fosse

-But Fosse!!!!!!!!!!!!!!!!!!
 He just steals the show.
-He gets a chance to modestly show what he can do in the “Tom, Dick, or Harry” number, where he, Rall, and Van, fight for the affections of Miller as Bianca, but again, he is probably the least featured of the three guys.
+Bob Fosse gets a chance to modestly show what he can do in the “Tom, Dick, or Harry” number, where he, Rall, and Van, fight for the affections of Ann Miller’ Bianca.
+But again, Fosse is probably the least featured of the three guys.
 Despite this, you find yourself drawn to him.
-That Fosse “cool,” that smooth, sharp, and ease of movement is THERE, these elements that would soon become part of his signature style.
-Even though he is wearing Shakespearian garb, there is something so undeniably modern about Fosse’s every move.
+That Fosse “cool,” that smooth, sharp, ease of movement is clearly there; these elements that the world would soon recognize as Bob Fosse’s signature style.
+And even though he’s wearing Shakespearian garb, there’s something so undeniably modern about Fosse’s every move.

-And then we get to “From this Moment On” at the end of the film where Fosse finally gets his time to shine.
+Then we get to “From this Moment On” at the end of the film where Fosse finally gets his time to shine.
 Rall and Miller, Fosse and Haney, and Van and Jeanne Coyne pair off in this number, and though the two other pairs do just fine, Fosse and Haney are the ones to watch.
-They were given a short, but dynamic Fosse-style duet within the dance, and after this, there was no denying Fosse was going places.
+They’re given a short but dynamic Fosse-style duet within the dance, which clearly shows that this Bob Fosse fellow was going places.